issalig/toshiba_air_cond/README.md

 - Clearer Protocol documentation

 - Use DC buck/boost from A-B line to power ESP8266 (tried, but not working)

-- Guess timer opcodes if any (not sure if remote takes care of it internally)

 - Check other circuits as:
   - https://easyeda.com/marcegli/door-opener